Transverse Momentum Dependent Gluon Distribution within High Energy Factorization at Next-to-Leading Order: Determination of the gluon TMD

 While the above expression no longer carries rapidity divergences, it still comes with several poles in $1/\epsilon$, which are of ultraviolet origin and which require renormalization.
 The corresponding renormalization constant is identical for both unpolarized and linearly polarized gluons and is obtained as

 which gives rise to the following anomalous dimension

-where we used $d \alpha_s/d \ln \mu = 2 \epsilon \alpha_s $.
+where we used $d \alpha_s/d \ln \mu = 2 \epsilon \alpha_s $ and $\zeta = (q^-)^2 e^{2 y_c}$.
 Note that the above anomalous dimension agrees with the corresponding result obtained within a treatment based on collinear factorization \cite{Echevarria:2015uaa}.
 This is indeed to be expected since it arises due to the renormalization of ultraviolet divergences, which are naturally independent of the non-zero transverse momentum of the initial state gluon.
-We however stress again that linearly polarized TMD gluon distribution does not give rise to the above anomalous dimension within collinear factorization.
-Again this is natural, since the corresponding distribution vanishes within collinear factorization at tree-level, and the 1-loop result is therefore not renormalized.
-The UV renormalized coefficients are then finally given by
+We however stress that the linearly polarized TMD gluon distribution does not give rise to the above anomalous dimension within collinear factorization, since the corresponding distribution vanishes within collinear factorization at tree-level; the 1-loop result is therefore not renormalized.
+We finally obtained for the renormalized coefficients \begin{widetext}

-where we made now the dependence on various parameters $y_c$ and $\eta_a$ explicit.
+\end{widetext} where we made now the dependence on various parameters $y_c$ and $\eta_a$ explicit.
+The above expressions for the 1-loop cofficients of unpolarized and linearly polarized gluon TMD are one of the main results of this work.